 The Western Canadian drilling industry is subject to seasonality with activity usually peaking during the winter months in the first and fourth quarters of any given calendar year.
 As temperatures rise in the spring, the ground thaws and becomes unstable, resulting in government road bans which severely restrict activity in the second quarter.
 These seasonal trends typically lead to quarterly fluctuations in Canadian operating results and working capital requirements which should be considered in any quarter over quarter analysis of the Company.
-In 2015, the early spring break-up in Canada is expected to be protracted and due to financial constraints of our customers, it is expected it will outlast the typical weather constraints on a resumption of drilling activity.
+In 2015, the early spring break-up in Canada has been protracted and due to financial constraints of our customers, has outlasted the typical weather constraints on a resumption of drilling activity.
 As the drilling fluids business expands in the US, and as the production focused and infrastructure focused chemical business is built out, it is expected that the overall seasonality of the Company's operations will be less pronounced.